Fire and Extreme Heat Damage Row of Cars at Canyon Country Apartment

-A fire burned at least eight cars when flames tore through a carport overnight at an apartment in Canyon Country.
+A fire burned at least eight cars and others were damaged by intense heat when flames tore through a carport overnight at an apartment in Canyon Country.

 The fire was reported at about 1:30 a.m.
 Thursday in the 27300 block of Camp Plenty Road in the community near Santa Clarita.
 Details about how the fire started were not immediately available.